NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Caterwaul.md

 * * *

 You give a daring yowl, calling your companion back from the brink of unconsciousness.
 Your ally isn't knocked out and remains at 1 Hit Point.
-Their [[Conditions/Wounded|Wounded]] condition still increases by 1 as though they had been [[Conditions/Dying|Dying]] and recovered.
+Their [[Wounded|Wounded]] condition still increases by 1 as though they had been [[Dying|Dying]] and recovered.

 *Source: Pathfinder Player Core 2*
 *ORC*